cmlozanos/kata-java-junit5-marsrover/README.md

 Write an idiomatic <ins>piece of software that translates the commands sent from earth to actions executed by the rover </ins> yielding a final state..

-<ins>When the rover touches down on Mars, it is initialised with its current coordinates and the direction
+<ins>When the rover touches down on Mars, it is initialized with its current coordinates and the direction
 it is facing.</ins>

 These could be any coordinates, supplied as arguments (x, y, direction) e.g. (4,2, EAST).